buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_1_Storing_Messages_From_Users.md

 Note: "timestamp" is given back to us as type "BigNumber".
 We'll learn how to work with it later but just know there's nothing wrong here!

-Looks like things work, lets move to our **frontend** so we can see all our waves on our website!
+Looks like things work, let's move to our **frontend** so we can see all our waves on our website!

 ✈️ Re-deploy
 ------------